 So, why would a building materials and tools store be a strong investment?

 Well, it has to do with how tough economic times change monetary policy.
-In an effort to stimulate economic growth, the central bank of the United States, the Federal Reserve, has vowed to keep interest rates low for the foreseeable future.
+In an effort to stimulate economic growth, the Fed once vowed to keep interest rates low for the foreseeable future.
+More recently, the Fed announced plans to discuss rate increases in the next 18 to 24 months.

-- Mortgages.
-When interest rates are low, it’s a great time to buy a new home.
+- Real Estate.
+When rates are low, it’s a great time to buy a new home.
 Mortgages at rates as low as 3% lead many people to build the homes of their dreams.
 Of course, when there’s a lot of building going on, Home Depot benefits from the sale of building supplies and tools.

 - Remodels.
-Again, it’s cheap to borrow money when interest rates are low.
-So, large remodeling projects that seemed out of reach are now becoming more affordable.
+Again, it’s cheap to borrow money when rates are low.
+Large remodeling projects that seemed out of reach are now becoming more affordable.
 Again, this bodes well for the construction material and tools powerhouse that is Home Depot.

 - People Are Relocating.
-With so many jobs moving to the remote workspace, people who were once tied to a specific region can now live wherever they’d like.
+With so many jobs moving to remote offices, people who were once tied to a specific region can now live wherever they’d like.
 This is leading to what could become a mass migration, ultimately leading to more homes being built.

 - Furlough and Layoff Relocation.
-As the COVID-19 pandemic continues to flare up and governments in some areas maintain shutdowns, many remain out of work.
+As the crisis flared up and governments in some areas maintained shutdowns, many people remained out of work.
 This has led to more relocation as many families look to new areas and the job opportunities that come with a potential relocation to cities where businesses have reopened.

 Considering Home Depot’s leadership in construction materials and tools, and the fact that demand for these products will likely continue to climb, the stock is one that should not be ignored.